Robert J. Stevenson: Personal life and acting career

 In 1959, he played "Luke", a cowboy turned assassin out to kill General Sherman while the latter was visiting Dodge City in S1E11 "General Sherman’s March Through Dodge City" in the TV Western Bat Masterson.
 In 1962 Stevenson (credited as Robert J. Stevenson) appeared as Torson on The Virginian in the episode titled "The Brazen Bell."
 He was sometimes credited as Robert Forrest, Robert Stephenson, or Bob Stevenson.
 In 1962 Stevenson was credited as Robert J. Stevenson on The Virginian in the episode titled "The Brazen Bell."
+Also in 1962 he played drunken store owner Ax Parsons in the episode “The Gallows (S7E22) of the TV Western Gunsmoke.

 Stevenson served in the United States Army during World War II.
 His offices and memberships included president of the Nichols Canyon Association, trustee of the Buckley School, Greater Los Angeles Press Club, International Footprint Association, International Society for the Protection of Animals, American Federation of Television and Radio Artists and the Screen Actors Guild.

 He and his wife Peggy had a son, Bruce, born in 1956.
 The family lived in the Hollywood Hills, just above Sunset Boulevard.
 Robert died in Northridge, California, on March 4, 1975, aged 59, after cardiac arrest, complicated by hepatitis and an infected gallbladder.
 He had been ill for several months and underwent surgery for multiple retinal breaks in October and November 1974 but managed to return to his city council seat in December of that year.
 A funeral service was held in Forest Lawn Memorial Park, Glendale, with the Reverend Frank Kelly of St. Athanasius Episcopal Church officiating.